-Studying in Finland would present you an opportunity to learn any of the languages listed above.
+Studying in Finland would present you the opportunity to learn any of the languages listed above.

-Learning any of the listed languages above would definitely be of a great boost to your personality, and CV/Resume.
+And learning any of the languages above, would definitely be of great boost to your personality and CV/Resume.

 6).
 Why study in Finland?—Easy communication